 A: Our funding comes primarily from individuals across the proud state of Louisiana who recognize the great accomplishments and sacrifices of our Veterans and who want them to see their memorial before it is too late.
 Other significant contributors may be fraternal organizations like local American Legion, VFW, Am Vets, DAV, MOPH, posts and chapters, as well as various corporations.
 However, donations from anyone or anywhere are accepted.

 All donations are tax-deductible.

 Q: HOW MUCH DOES IT COST?
 WHO PAYS FOR THE TRIP?

 A: Our veterans have already sacrificed and given so much through their service to our country, therefore we feel they should not have to pay for the trip.
 All expenses for their Honor Flight are covered.

 Flights are funded by donations from individuals, corporations, foundations, and other groups who wish to be an important part of honoring these heroes.
 No funding is received from the Government.
-Guardians pay $900 each for the honor of escorting a Veteran to Washington D.C. to visit their memorial.
+Guardians pay $550 each (as of August 23, 2019) for the honor of escorting a Veteran to Washington D.C. to visit their memorial.

 Q: WHAT IF THE VETERAN IS ON OXYGEN OR WILL NEED A WHEELCHAIR?